Chinook Book Standards and Criteria

 This option covers approximately 1% of the products and services we cover.

 3. Chinook Book Surveys

-For Restaurants and Hotels, we require them to complete our own survey regarding their sourcing of produce, dairy, meat and seafood products.
+For Dining Establishments and Hotels, we require them to complete our own survey regarding their sourcing of produce, dairy, meat and seafood products.

 This option covers approximately 10% of the products and services we cover.